 Start here: Ultimate headphone buying guide

-Do the Bose QuietComfort Earbuds or Apple AirPods Pro have better connection?
+Does the Bose QuietComfort Earbuds or Apple AirPods Pro have better connection?

-You might like: Best Bose headphones
+You might like: The best Bose headphones

-The Bose QuietComfort Earbuds don’t have a lot of crazy specialized features like the AirPods Pro, but they have classic premium features like automatic ear detection, selecting varying levels of noise cancelling, and quick charging.
-The Apple AirPods Pro also have all these features, except they are only have three active noise cancelling settings: On, Off, and Transparency Mode.
+The Bose QuietComfort Earbuds doesn’t have a lot of crazy specialized features like the AirPods Pro, but it has classic premium features like automatic ear detection, selecting varying levels of noise cancelling, and quick charging.
+The Apple AirPods Pro also has all these features, except it only has three active noise cancelling settings: On, Off, and Transparency Mode.

-If you download the Bose Music app for the QuietComfort Earbuds, you can seamlessly switch between source devices.

-Neither the QuietComfort Earbuds nor the AirPods Pro allow for customized EQ settings, but the Bose earbuds do have a feature called Active EQ which adjusts the earbuds’ sound signature based on your surroundings.
-Similarly, the AirPods Pro have Adaptive EQ which adjusts the sound signature based on the shape of your ears.
+If you download the Bose Music app for the QuietComfort Earbuds, you can seamlessly switch between source devices and equalize the sound.
+The AirPods Pro doesn’t allow for customized EQ settings.
+The Bose earbuds do have a feature called Active EQ which adjusts the earbuds’ sound based on your surroundings.
+Similarly, the AirPods Pro has Adaptive EQ which adjusts the sound based on the shape of your ears.

 How does the active noise cancelling compare?

-Ten levels of noise cancelling performance is a very useful feature on the Bose QuietComfort Earbuds that allows you to tailor the amount of audio pass through in any given environment.
+Ten levels of noise cancelling performance is a very useful feature on the Bose QuietComfort Earbuds that allows you to tailor the amount of audio passthrough in any given environment.
 At the highest level, the ANC successfully blocks out loud droning sounds just as well as anything else on the market.